Skip repeated menu and go directly to page content.

 SDSU offers a <strong>Master's Degree in Regulatory Affairs</strong> that focuses on good manufacturing processes, laws, and regulations mandated by major governmental regulatory agencies, specifically the Food and Drug Administration (FDA) and European Medicines Agency (EMA).
 Topics related to discovery, development, testing, manufacturing, commercial distribution, and post-marketing surveillance are at the core of this program.<br /><br />

 SDSU's Regulatory Affairs program provides students with detailed knowledge and understanding of current regulations and their practical application to the development and commercialization of pharmaceutical, biologic, veterinarian, and medical device products.

 <strong>Innovative Curriculum, Flexible Online Delivery</strong><br />

-The M.S. in Regulatory Affairs is offered by SDSU's College of Extended Studies and The Center for Bio/Pharmaceutical and Biodevice Development (CBBD).
+The M.S. in Regulatory Affairs is a program offered by SDSU's College of Sciences in partnership with the College of Extended Studies.

 <li>Courses are taught online to provide the flexibility necessary for the student's other professional and personal commitments.</li>

 <li>Students are normally enrolled in no more than two online courses at a time.</li>

 Courses taken before a baccalaureate degree is completed are not eligible for transfer into the master's program.
 Fees for the courses in this program include unlimited access to the SDSU library databases and resources.<br /><br />